Most of us have at least some points sitting in our Qantas Frequent Flyer accounts, which can be increased quite easily through credit card spend.

 - are outright redemptions, not upgrades

-Note that all redemptions are priced for one-way travel; it is double for return journeys.
+Note that all redemptions in this guide are priced for one-way travel; it is double for return journeys.

-We’re really lucky in Australia to be one of the relatively few countries in the world with Emirates flights not only flying direct between our five major cities and its hub in Dubai, but also between:
+We’re really lucky in Australia to be one of the relatively few countries in the world with fifth-freedom Emirates flights.
+Not only do they fly nonstop between our five major cities and its hub in Dubai but also between:

 - Sydney and Christchurch